-Once you have been accepted for testing, a member of the medical staff may take swabs from the back of your nose and throat.
+Once you have been accepted for testing, a member of the medical staff will take swabs from the back of your nose and throat.
 They may also test you for other respiratory illnesses.

 Swabs and fluid are then sent to public health laboratories for testing for COVID-19.
-In most cases, you will receive the results by the next day.
+In most cases, you will receive the results within two to five days.
 All COVID-19 pathology tests will be bulk-billed through Medicare.

 What Happens Next?

-That depends on your test results, the severity of your symptoms and other factors.
+That depends on your test results, the severity of your symptoms, why you were tested and other factors.

-If your symptoms are already serious when you present for the test, or if they worsen while you are in isolation at home, you will be sent to hospital, given priority care and isolated from other patients to prevent further spread of the virus.
+If your symptoms are serious, you will stay in hospital — isolated from other patients to prevent further spread of the virus.

 - Australian Government: National Coronavirus Helpline 1800 020 080.